chaoss/community/elections/2026-GB/VOTER-GUIDE.md

 For more information about this election, visit [the elections documentation](https://github.com/chaoss/community/tree/main/elections).

+For frequently asked questions about voting, eligibility, and the election process, see the [CHAOSS Election FAQ](https://github.com/chaoss/community/blob/main/elections/election-faq.md).

 ## Election Timeline

 - **April 20, 2026**: Public announcement for nominations to open